 IFS promotes diet diversity, improving health and nutrition outcomes.
-A policy focus on nutritionwith 500-700 mm of rainfall, integrate livestock with low-water input crops and trees.
+A policy focus on nutritionemissions is not wellenergy, and researched, and should be supported security will help scale-up IFS adoption with 500-700 mm of rainfall, integrate livestock with low-water input crops and trees.
 In areas with 700-1100 mm of rainfall, promote crops, horticulture, and livestock farming systems.
-In regions above 1100 mm, promote fisheries with farming.
-106 migration in areas with easier availability of labour.
+In regions above 1100 mm, promote fisheries with farming.106